How to Make Authentic Mexican Chalupas or Tostadas

 - sour cream

-- crema (a pourable and softened cheese that is similar, but not quite sour cream: suggested brand, Crema La Vaquita)
+- crema (a pourable and softened cheese that is similar, but not quite the same as, sour cream: I suggest using the brand Crema La Vaquita)

 - chunky french fries